WebCrew/HumHub-Ide-Module/README.md

 # HumHub IDE Module Description

-This module adds a IDE (CODEIT IDE) to the admin backend of Your HumHub installation.
+This module adds a IDE (Codiad IDE) to the admin backend of Your HumHub installation.
 You can use it to edit HumHub themes or to create other development projects.

 To starts the IDE visit the link in the admin panel sidebar **IDE Settings**